WhitePaper233/Catalyst/README.md

 # Catalyst
-A beautiful and elegant ffmpeg GUI with electron.
+A beautiful and elegant ffmpeg GUI.